rsnikhil/Forvis_RISCV-ISA-Spec/README.md

 #### Install the Haskell 'ghc' compiler

-You will need the standard Haskell compiler `ghc` which is available for Linux, MacOS and Windows, along with its standard `elf` library for parsing ELF files.
-These are available as standard packages in most Linux distributions.
+You will need the standard Haskell compiler `ghc` and `cabal`, a standard build/package manager for Haskell.
+These are available on Linux, MacOS and Windows.
+Full installation details can be found at `haskell.org`.

+You will also need Haskell's standard `elf` library for parsing ELF files.

 For example, on Debian and Ubuntu systems, you can say:

+        $ sudo apt-get update
-        $ apt-get  install  ghc
+        $ sudo apt-get install -y software-properties-common
+        $ sudo add-apt-repository -y ppa:hvr/ghc
+        $ sudo apt-get update
-        $ apt-get  install  cabal
+        $ sudo apt-get install -y  cabal-install-3.2  ghc-8.8.3

+These will install the named versions of ghc and cabal into `/opt/cabal/` and `/opt/ghc/`.
+Add these to your `PATH`:

+        $ export PATH=/opt/cabal/bin:/opt/ghc/bin:$PATH

+Then, you can install the `elf` library:

-        $ cabal install elf
+        $ cabal install --lib  elf

-For Forvis per se, the version of ghc should not matter, since Forvis is written in "extremely elementary" Haskell that has been stable for more than a decade.
-You can do the analogous package-install on other Linux distributions using their native package mechanisms, and use Macports on Apple OS X.  Full details can be found at `haskell.org`.
+The above version numbers were current in March 2020.
+For Forvis per se, the specific version of ghc should not matter, since Forvis is written in "extremely elementary" Haskell that has been stable for more than a decade.
 However, the simulator uses some external Haskell libraries (elf, softfloat-hs) that require `ghc` version 8.2.1 or later.

         $ ghc --version

 will tell you what version of ghc you have.

+For other OSs, you can do the analogous package-install using their native package mechanisms, Macports on Apple OS X, etc. Please consult `haskell.org` for more details.

 #### Optional one-time build of the `softfloat` C library